 his years hosting MDA telethons.

-Mr. Longworth is a voting member of the Academy of Television Arts &
+Mr. Longworth is a voting member of the Academy of Television Arts & Sciences, where he

 has produced and moderated a series of special events, including: “Women in